richardhaslam/frackit/paper.md

 to define a minimum distance between two entities that do not intersect.
 If two entities intersect, one can choose to enforce a minimum length of the intersection curve, a minimum intersection angle and a minimum distance between the intersection curve and the boundaries of the intersecting entities.
-An illustration of this is shown in \autoref{fig:constraints}.
+An illustration of such situations is shown in \autoref{fig:constraints}.

 ![Illustration of the geometric settings that can be avoided using geometric constraints.\label{fig:constraints}](doc/img/constraints.png)